AdobeDocs/commerce-admin-developer/src/pages/pattern-library/staging-patterns/timeline-dashboard.md

 ### Update

 A combination of changes to a stage-able entity.
 Multiple updates are shown on the staging timeline.
-An update’s state is either completed, active or scheduled to be activated.Most updates are scheduled for a temporary span of time, but some can be permanent.
+An update's state is either completed, active or scheduled to be activated.Most updates are scheduled for a temporary span of time, but some can be permanent.

 ### Objects